jacob-8/kitbook/packages/kitbook/src/docs/1-get-started.md

 ```

 You may find it a bit jarring to have your component workbench included in your main app.
 Most component prototyping tools work as a companion app, but in Kitbook's early days this created a lot of friction:
-- Starting two dev servers is a pain and you will find yourself only working in Kitbook or only in your app, but not both which is the whole point of the tool.
+- Starting two dev servers is a pain and you will find yourself only working in your workbench or only in your app, but not both which is the whole point of a tool.
 If you don't use it all the time, why have it?
 - Setting up the component workbench with just the right scaffolding to match the main app is a pain.
-It's annoying to keep everything in sync, like i18n for example.
+It's annoying to keep styles and i18n in sync.
 The layout structure above makes it easy to clearly specify what context is needed for components and what is app only.
 - Status checks for Playwright E2E tests running against Vercel deployments break down when your app deployment finishes before your Kitbook workbench deployment.

 Furthermore the integrated approach is the only way to get the [[2-viewer]] tool.
 Let's move on to learn about Kitbook's [[2-viewer]] tool which bridges the gap between our app and our component workbench.